Gromov-Hausdorff Distance for Directed Spaces: Preliminaries

 \begin{remark}[Taking Subpaths] Given a path~$\gamma \colon I\to X$, the restriction $\mu:=\gamma|_{[a,b]}$ of the path to a subinterval~$[a,b]\subseteq I=[0,1]$ is a path if and only if $[a,b]=I$, as, by definition, the domain of a path must be $I$.
 However, by precomposing~$\mu$ with the linear rescaling function~$r \colon I \to [a,b]$ defined by~$r(t)=a+t(b-a)$, the map~$\mu\circ r$ is a path such that~$\mu \circ r(0)=\mu(a)$,~$\mu\circ r(1)=\mu(b)$ and $\mu \circ r(I)=\mu([a,b])$.
 We refer to $\mu\circ r$ as a \define{subpath} of~$\gamma$. \end{remark}

-\begin{remark}[The Unit Interval] Our paths are defined on the unit interval following the tradition in homotopy theory.
-As a consequence, the concatenation is not associative on the nose, but up to reparametrization, which is all we need. \end{remark}

 \begin{definition} A \define{directed space} or \define{d-space} is a pair $(X, \PX)$, where $X$ is a topological space and $\PX$ is a collection of paths on $X$ such that \begin{enumerate} \item every constant path belongs to $\PX$, \item $\PX$ is closed under reparameterization, \item $\PX$ is closed under taking subpaths, \item if $\gamma,\gamma'$ are two paths in $\PX$ such that $\gamma(1)=\gamma'(0)$, then the concatenation~$\gamma \gamma'$ is also in~$\PX$. \end{enumerate} We denote the pair $(X, \PX)$ as $\X$ whenever the set of d-paths is clear from context.
-Furthermore, we refer to $\PX$ as the set of \define{d-paths} of $\X$, and we denote by $\P(x,x')$ the subset of $\PX$ containing those d-paths with $x$ as the source and $x'$ as the target. \end{definition}
+Furthermore, we refer to $\PX$ as the set of \define{d-paths} of $\X$ or the \define{d-structure} on $X$, and we denote by $\P(x,x')$ the subset of $\PX$ containing those d-paths with $x$ as the source and $x'$ as the target. \end{definition} Combined, Conditions~\ref{defcond:dspace-reparam} and~\ref{defcond:dspace-subpath} imply that $\PX$ contains all reparameterizations of all subpaths of $\gamma$.